Sauber cancel proposed Honda switch from 2018

 Vasseur said the decision was "made for strategic reasons, with the best intent for Sauber's future in mind".

-Honda makes the lead competitive engine in F1 this year and has struggled with reliability and performance since returning to the sport with McLaren in 2015.
+Honda makes the least competitive engine in F1 this year and has struggled with reliability and performance since returning to the sport with McLaren in 2015.

 Honda's future with McLaren is also in doubt, with the team considering ending its long-term works partnership at the end of this season.